markisus/coq-ski/README.md

 Notation " a ~>* b " := (steps_star a b) (at level 55, left associativity).
 ```

-These are the standard definitions of the S and K combinator system.
-We will want to extend this system with variable terms like `var 0`, `var 1`, `var 2` ... etc. The addition of variables will allow us to build a small compiler using the concept of alpha-elimination (see src/compile.v).
+These are the standard definitions of the S and K combinator system, with the addition of variable terms.
+We want variable terms like `var 0`, `var 1`, `var 2` ... etc because they allow us to build a small compiler using the concept of alpha-elimination (see src/compile.v).
 But first, we must define when an expression contains a variable.
 For example, expression `K [+] (var 0)` contains variable `var 0` but not `var 1`.
 Expressions which contain no variables are called constants.
 For example, `K [+] S [+] S` is a constant since it contains no terms like `var n`.

 ```